catalyst/moodle-search_azure/tests/api_curl.md

 </code></pre>

 ## Query - Basic
-The following show how construct basic Azure Search Queries.
+The following shows how to construct basic Azure Search Queries.

 Replace the `{index}` variable in the example (including removing the braces) with the actual name you want to use for the index.</br>
 Replace the `{key}` variable in the example (including removing the braces) with the actual API key for the service.